cloudfoundry-community/tmate-boshrelease/README.md

 Configuration should be pretty straightforward.
 There are only three properties to set:

-  - `tmate.debug` - If set to true, enables extra debugging from the tmate processs (which you can find in the logs, at `/var/vcap/sys/log/tmate/tmate.log`)
+  - `debug` - If set to true, enables extra debugging from the tmate processs (which you can find in the logs, at `/var/vcap/sys/log/tmate/tmate.log`)

-  - `tmate.port` - The TCP port to listen to for inbound connection requests.
+  - `port` - The TCP port to listen to for inbound connection requests.
 Because the VM already has SSH running, this needs to be something other than "22".
 We settled on a default of "2222".

-  - `tmate.host` - The IP address or hostname to advertise to connecting clients.
+  - `host` - The IP address or hostname to advertise to connecting clients.

 That last one is the most important.